chhuang-one/sqxclib/doc/SqConsole.md

 # SqOption

 It defines option in command.
+Because it derives from [SqEntry](SqEntry.md), you can set SQB_POINTER in SqOption::bit_field if the option value in C/C++ language is a pointer type.

 	SqEntry
 	│